amaso7/Gems-Motivational-Quotes-App/README.md

 __________________________________________________
 ## Live screen shots: ##

-Here we show our categories section where you can select a key word to search for a quote as well as favoriting the quotes that stand out the most to you.
+Here we show our categories section where you can select a key word to search for a quote as well as favoriting the quotes that stand out the most to you:

 https://user-images.githubusercontent.com/80641831/131874222-3352426a-63e0-4e0c-a1d4-3588b26e3ce8.mp4

-here we show the search bar funtionality:
+Here we show the search bar funtionality:

 https://user-images.githubusercontent.com/80641831/131875893-25a69883-73bc-41d6-895e-df704373523a.mp4